Black Hole Response Theory and its Exact Shockwave Limit: Black Hole Response Theory

 In conclusion, the black hole response (BHR) effective action admits the expansion

 where $\int_k = \int \frac{\d^D k}{(2\pi)^D}$.
 The expansion coefficients of the BHR effective action are the \textit{response functions}:

-As we mentioned above, these response functions are exactly the connected correlation functions $\langle h_\abn{1}(k_1)\cdots h_\abn{n}(k_n)\rangle_{\rm con}$ generated by the effective action $W[\mathcal T]$.
-They encode the response of a black hole to any number of gravitational perturbations, and are the central objects of interest in this work.
+{The response functions are nothing but the connected $n$-graviton correlation functions $\langle h_\abn{1}(k_1)\cdots h_\abn{n}(k_n)\rangle_{\rm con}$ generated by the effective action $W[\mathcal T]$.
+They are given by the sum of \emph{all} tree-level diagrams with any number of bulk-graviton and heavy BH worldline vertices.} They encode the response of a black hole to any number of gravitational perturbations, and are the central objects of interest in this work.

 As they are not amputated in \eqn{eq:BHR_def_diagram}, we include a dot on their external legs.
 In each term of eq.~\eqref{BHresponsethy}, only a single outgoing source $\mathcal T^{(-)\mu\nu}$ appears, whereas all remaining sources have $(+)$ labels.
 Consequently, an $n$-point response function connects exactly one field $h^{(+)}_{\mu\nu}$ and $n-1$ fields $h^{(-)}_{\mu\nu}$, where we identify $h^{(+)}_{\mu\nu}$ with an outgoing field and $h^{(-)}_{\mu\nu}$ with an incoming one.
 We indicate the unique causality flow from the $n-1$ incoming fields to the $n$'th outgoing field with an arrow in \eqn{eq:BHR_def_diagram}.
 As the diagrammatics, apart from this causality flow, is equivalent to the in-out theory, we may mostly ignore the in-in formalism in the following and simply use standard in-out Feynman rules, keeping in mind that all propagators are retarded and that there is a unique causality flow towards the outgoing leg.